 - Famous Victorian poet Robert Browning used the word "twat" in Pippa Passes.
 Browning was under the mistaken impression that "twat" meant a part of a nun's habit.

 - It's sometimes mistaken for an example of Have a Gay Old Time.
 Weirdly, it isn't- everyone but Browning was using it in exactly the same way as now.

 - Two-year-old Friday Next in Something Rotten learns naughty words (notably "bum", "bubbies", "arse" and "pikestaff" rendered in an Old English font) from St. Zvlkx.
 Thursday speaks as if she isn't certain what he said the first time he uses them, but the second time she tells her son, "If those are rude Old English words, St. Zvlkx is in a lot of trouble—and so are you, my little fellow."

 - In The Jungle, little Antanas learns "God damn" and starts repeating it after his father reacts to his saying it with laughter.

-- In Thud!, Sam Vimes reads his son his own version of Wheres My Cow with the Catch Phrases of promenant Ankh-Morporkians instead of animal noises, including Foul Old Ron's "Bugrit!
+- In Thud!, Sam Vimes reads his son his own version of Where's My Cow? with the catch phrases of prominent Ankh-Morporkians instead of animal noises, including Foul Old Ron's "Bugrit!
 Millenium hand and shrimp!"
 The next day Young Sam announced "Buglit!" to his nanny, and from then on Vimes sticks to the written version.

-- In one of the Emil of Lönneberga stories by Astrid Lindgren, Emil decides to teach his little sister Ida all the word he get's chastized for saying, and telling her she must not ever use these words.
+- In one of the Emil of Lönneberga stories by Astrid Lindgren, Emil decides to teach his little sister Ida all the words he gets chastized for saying, and telling her she must not ever use these words.
 He is quite honest in his intentions, he's just become victim to some Insane Troll Logic.

 - In The Shining, when five-year-old Danny and his mother, Wendy talk about the family car: